Working in research

 Yearly official calls ("concorsi nazionali") are issued by the Ministry of Education, Universities and Research (MIUR) for various academic recruitment fields (“raggruppamenti concorsuali”), and are open for 4 months.
 Applications are examined by committees composed by experienced Full Professors.
 The Qualification is valid for 4 years.

-Professors and researchers who have carried out their research activities abroad for at least two consecutive years and who move to Italy acquiring tax residency, are entitled to significant tax benefits.
+Professors and researchers who have conducted research activities abroad for at least two consecutive years, and who subsequently establish tax residency in Italy, are eligible for significant tax benefits upon verification of all required documents and criteria.

-Italian citizens not registered to AIRE (Registry Office for Italian Citizens Residing Abroad) are also entitled.
+Eligibility also extends to Italian citizens who are not registered with AIRE (Registry Office for Italian Citizens Residing Abroad).

-Benefits are applied to the tax period when the researcher becomes "tax resident" in Italy and in the following 5 tax years, provided that he/she remains a tax resident in Italy.
-The exemption is extended beyond the minimum duration under the following circumstances :
+The benefits are applied starting from the tax period in which the researcher or professor establishes tax residency in Italy and continue for the following five tax years, provided the individual maintains Italian tax residency throughout this period.
+The exemption duration is extended beyond the minimum under the following circumstances:

-- 11 years, in case the professor/researcher has at least 2 dependent children
+- 11-Year Extension: In case the professor/researcher has at least 2 minor dependent children.

-- 13 years, in case the professor/researcher has at least 3 dependent children.
+- 13-Year Extension: In case the professor/researcher has at least 3 minor dependent children.

 The partners of professors or researchers moving to Italy can also be entitled to tax benefits or exemptions should they possess the requisites provided for by the Italian tax legislation (foreign tax residence for the last two years, obtainment of Italian residence, etc.).
 Specific information and support shall be provided by the partner's employer or accountant.

-More details in the website of the Italian Income Revenue Authority.
+More details in the website of the Italian Income Revenue Authority [ITA].

 Open expressions of interest